tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 modalities for requests and responses:

 - The request is sent as a single chunk, and the response is sent as a single chunk.
-This is a non-interactive case, that is identical to the non-chunked variant.
+This is a non-interactive case that is identical to the non-chunked variant.
 - The request is sent as a single chunk, and the response is sent in multiple chunks.
 This is a non-interactive case, since there is no possibility